Vi19Z/VI19Z/docs/explanation/multi_agent_sessions.md

-# Multi-Agent Sessions in Julep
+# Multi-Agent Sessions in VI19Z

-Julep supports different types of sessions based on the number of agents and users involved.
+VI19Z supports different types of sessions based on the number of agents and users involved.
 This flexibility allows for complex interactions and use cases.

 ## Types of Sessions